Strong anharmonicity dictates ultralow thermal conductivities of type-I clathrates: Results and Discussion

 \subsection{Interband transport}

 Due to the strong anharmonicity and significant mode mixing of the filled clathrates, especially near the avoided crossing of the cage-acoustic and guest-optical modes, we investigate the role of interband transport in the overall thermal conductivity~\cite{simoncelli_unified_2019, godse_anharmonic_2022}.
 Figure~\ref{fig4:interband}a shows the percent of the total thermal conductivity that is due to interband transport.
 As expected, GG has negligible interband transport at all temperatures because of its relatively harmonic lattice dynamics, for which the particle-like picture of thermal transport is dominant.
 The filled clathrates, however, have significant contributions from interband transport that increases with increasing temperature.
 At 600~K, 8\% and 11\% of the total thermal conductivity for BaGG and SrGG, respectively, are due to interband transport.
+We note that our coarse-grained model neglects flat, high-frequency modes related to intra-cage dynamics~\cite{tadano_impact_2015}, and contributions to interband transport may thus be more significant with an atomistic description of these clathrates~\cite{godse_anharmonic_2022}.

 To better understand the mechanism underlying interband transport in SrGG, we analyze the mode-resolved interband contributions to the thermal conductivity at different temperatures, which are illustrated in Fig.~\ref{fig4:interband}b.
 There are few interband transitions at 50~K, and they increase slightly at 100~K, primarily occurring between phonon modes that are close in energy (i.e., $\omega_\lambda\sim\omega_{\lambda\prime}$).
 At 300~K, interband transport begins to occur more significantly between modes that are further apart in energy.
 In particular, a plus-shaped pattern appears around $\omega_\lambda = \omega_{\lambda\prime} \sim 32\,$cm$^{-1}$, which is the frequency of the flat rattling Sr(2) modes at 300K.
 These modes have broad linewidths of 8\,cm$^{-1}$ and and are intersected by several of the cage-acoustic modes (Fig.~\ref{fig1:model-vdmft}c).
 The overlapping spectral densities of the modes along these regions enable significant interband transport.
 Another plus-shaped region appears around 60\,cm$^{-1}$, which corresponds to the overlapping of the cage-optical and higher-energy X(2)-dominant modes at that energy.
 Further interband transport between modes with larger energy differences occurs at 600~K, and additional plus-shaped regions appear around the X(1) guest modes at 80\,cm$^{-1}$.
 As the X(2) rattling mode continues to harden and broaden at increased temperatures, the interband transitions around that frequency range become more prominent.